pdxbmw/unsplash/README.md

 # Design

-- Input field searches as user types
+- Using React because of the great ecosystem and tooling (fan of StencilJS and Web Componentns, as well)
-- Using Zustand as a lightweight store to encapsulate fetching and response data
+- Using Zustand as a light-weight store to encapsulate fetching and response data
+- Using CSS variables (kind of) to establish design tokens for a consistent theme
 - Simple flexible grid layout using CSS grid (images restricted to squares for appearance)
-- Using CSS variables (kind of) to establish design tokens for a consistent theme
+- Input field searches as user types rather than on submit (easier and more intuitive, in my opinion)
+- Responsive layout (for the most part)

 # Future Considerations

+Just a few things I would do with more time.

+## Structural

 - Rewrite in TypeScript
+- Add tests
+- Add browser polyfills
+- Improve accessibility
+- Expand theme (add dark theme)

+## Functional

 - Accommodate various image sizes while maintaining consistent grid spacing
-- Add additional tests
-- Expand theme
+- Debounce/throttle API calls (maybe prevent searching while typing)
+- Improve loading, error, and empty images states